BrightStar Care caregiver maintaining clean safe home environment for senior in Fort Worth TX

 What does light housekeeping include in home care?

-Light housekeeping in home care includes vacuuming and floor care, dusting surfaces and common areas, dishwashing and kitchen cleaning, laundry (washing, drying, folding, and putting away), bed-making and linen changes, bathroom cleaning and sanitizing, trash removal, and general tidying of the patient’s living spaces.
-BrightStar Care of Fort Worth/Granbury provides all light housekeeping services as part of a Joint Commission Accredited care plan that integrates environmental safety with personal care and clinical oversight.
+Light housekeeping in home care includes vacuuming and floor care, dusting surfaces, dishwashing and kitchen cleaning, laundry (washing, drying, folding, and putting away), bed-making and linen changes, bathroom cleaning and sanitizing, trash removal, and general tidying of the patient’s living spaces.
+BrightStar Care of Fort Worth/Granbury provides all services as part of a Joint Commission Accredited care plan that integrates environmental safety with personal care and clinical oversight.

 How does light housekeeping help prevent falls?

 Falls are the leading cause of injury-related death among adults over 65, and more than 60 percent of falls occur at home.
-Our caregivers are trained to identify and eliminate tripping hazards during every housekeeping visit — loose throw rugs, electrical cords across walkways, clutter on stairs, shoes on the floor, pet items in traffic areas, and any objects that narrow clear walking paths.
-They also organize the home for safe navigation, placing frequently used items within easy reach and keeping nighttime pathways clear.
-Environmental safety observations are reported to our nursing team for follow-up recommendations like grab bars or improved lighting.
+Our caregivers are trained to identify and eliminate tripping hazards during every visit — loose throw rugs, electrical cords across walkways, clutter on stairs, shoes on the floor, and any objects that narrow clear walking paths.
+They also organize the home for safe navigation and report safety observations to our nursing team.

 Can light housekeeping be combined with other home care services?

 Yes, and this is how most families use the service.
-Light housekeeping commonly combines with personal care and bathing assistance, meal preparation, companion care, medication management, respite care, and 24-hour or live-in care.
-Our caregivers provide multiple services during the same visit, creating an efficient daily routine that costs less than booking separate services and ensures consistency in the caregiver relationship.
-We design integrated care plans tailored to your loved one’s complete set of needs.
+Light housekeeping commonly combines with personal care, meal preparation, companion care, medication management, and 24-hour care.
+Our caregivers provide multiple services during the same visit for efficiency and continuity.